ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 );
 ```

-FusionCache will search for the value in the cache (*memory* and maybe *distributed*) and, if nothing is there, will call the factory to obtain the value: it then saves it into the cache with the specified options, and returns it to the caller, all transparently.
+FusionCache will search for the value in the cache (*memory* and *distributed*, if available) and, if nothing is there, will call the factory to obtain the value: it then saves it into the cache with the specified options, and returns it to the caller, all transparently.

-Special care is put into calling just one factory per key, concurrently: this means that if 10 concurrent requests for the same key arrive at the same time and the data is not there, **only one factory** will be called, and the result will be stored and shared with all callers right away.

-This ensures that the data source (let's say a database) will not be overloaded with multiple requests for the same piece of data at the same time.
+Special care has been put into ensuring that only 1 factory per-key will be execute concurrently: you can read more [**here**](FactoryOptimization.md), or enjoy the complete [**step by step**](StepByStep.md) guide.

 ## :bomb: Fail-Safe